French Classification Of Activities - Nomenclature d'activités française (NAF), France

 3. Industry

-4. French Classification Of Activities - Nomenclature d'activités française (NAF), France
+4. NAF: French Classification of Activities - Nomenclature d'activités française

 The NAF (Nomenclature des Activités Françaises) classification system in France is used to categorize the economic activities of businesses and organizations.
-It is managed by INSEE (the National Institute of Statistics and Economic Studies) and is based on the European NACE classification but with adaptations for the French business and economic context.
-The NAF is a hierarchical four-level system ranging from broad sectors at the top to finer industrial categories at the lowest level.
+It is managed by INSEE (the National Institute of Statistics and Economic Studies) and is based on the European Union's NACE classification but with adaptations for the French business and economic context.
+The NAF is a hierarchical four-level system ranging from broad Sectors to Sub-classes at the most detailed level.

-• Sections: 21 sections represented by letters ranging from A to U. This is the broadest category in the NAF and is aligned with the United Nation's ISIC and the European Union's NACE.
+• Sections: 21 sections represented by capital letters from A to U. This is the broadest classification level in NAF Rev. 2.

-• Divisions: 88 divisions represented by two-digit codes (01-99) that align with ISIC and NACE.
+• Divisions: 88 divisions represented by two-digit codes.

-• Sub-classes: 732 sub-classes represented by five-digit codes (01.11Z-99.00Z).
-This is the finest level of detail in the NAF constructed according to the French economic context.
-This is the case with other national classification systems in Europe.
-For example, the sub-class level of the UK SIC (United Kingdom) and WZ (Germany) have 191 and 839 activities respectively.
+• Sub-classes: 732 sub-classes represented by five-digit codes.
+This is the finest level of detail in NAF 2008 constructed according to the French economic context.

-The table below breaks down each of the 21 sections in the current version of the NAF.
-The manufacturing section (C) is the most diverse section with 259 subclasses which is 35% of the NAF's 732 subclasses.
-The "wholesale and retail trade; repair of motor vehicles and motorcycles" section has the second highest number of subclasses (116).
-These top two sections together account for just over half (51.23%) of the NAF's sub-classes.
+The table below breaks down each of the 21 sections of NAF 2008.
+The Manufacturing section (C) is the most diverse section with 259 subclasses which is 35% of the 732 subclasses in NAF 2008.
+The "Wholesale and retail trade; repair of motor vehicles and motorcycles" section has the second highest number of subclasses (116).
+These top two sections together account for just over half (51.23%) of NAF's sub-classes.

 Section